 Despair, Helplessness and Hopelessness

-Women in controlling and/or violent relationships begin to lose hope.
+Victims in controlling and/or violent relationships begin to lose hope.
 The abuser’s control and abuse thwarts any effort their victims make to act independently.
 Abusers create an opportunity to abuse whenever their victims make independent decisions.
-After repeated incidents women feel helpless and believe that they are unable to assert themselves, improve their lives or make meaningful contributions.
-When abusive relationships end, women are apt to continue struggling with feelings of despair, helplessness and hopelessness learned in abusive situations.
+After repeated incident, victims feel helpless and believe that they are unable to assert themselves, improve their lives or make meaningful contributions.
+When abusive relationships end, victims are apt to continue struggling with feelings of despair, helplessness and hopelessness learned in abusive situations.
 Even when free of coercion and intimidation, survivors of domestic abuse must overcome the helplessness and hopelessness felt in domestic abuse.

-Another risk for women in violent relationships is physical injury and long lasting complications from them.
-Injuries caused by domestic violence may not be treated because women feel too much shame to seek help or are too fearful to do so.
+Another risk for victims in violent relationships is physical injury and long lasting complications from them.
+Injuries caused by domestic violence may not be treated because victims feel too much shame to seek help or are too fearful to do so.
 Some abusers coerce victims to forego treatment for injuries.
 Consequently, untreated injuries may only partially heal resulting in chronic problems such as back pain.
 Additionally, victims of all types of assaults are especially vulnerable to head injuries which can have profound and chronic effects upon thinking, memory, mood and behavior.
-If domestic abuse involves sexual violence women are at risk for unwanted pregnancy, injury and infection as is any victim of sexual assault.
+If domestic abuse involves sexual violence, they are at risk for unwanted pregnancy, injury and infection as is any victim of sexual assault.

 Depression, Anxiety and Post-traumatic Stress Disorder